-All degreed-licensure/certification candidates must pass all three parts of the NMTA prior to Intern Teaching (student teaching) and meet the same requirements for admission to intern teaching as any other TEP candidate except for the overall and teaching field GPAs.
+All degreed-licensure/certification candidates must pass the NMTA Basic Skills and Content Knowledge exams prior to Intern Teaching (student teaching) and meet the same requirements for admission to intern teaching as any other TEP candidate except for the overall and teaching field GPAs.
 Degreed-licensure candidates must have a GPA of at least 3.0 in their professional education courses.
-(See Admission to Intern Teaching, page 47.)
+(See Admission to Intern Teaching)